Jenovia02/Jenovia02/README.md

 - 🧋 Fun fact **I occasionally play games**

-- 🫀 I love **I love traveling and learning about the culture of the country I've been in.
-I also really love sports such as kickboxing and tennis**
+- 🫀 I love **I love traveling and learning about the culture of the country I've been in**

 </p>